-Security Principles governing tiCrypt
+Security Principles and Compliance Specifics Governing tiCrypt

 Executive Summary

-The primary assumption behind the tiCrypt design is that back-end servers and network infrastructures can easily be compromised.
+The primary assumption behind the tiCrypt design is that backend servers and network infrastructures can easily be compromised.
 The only mechanisms that tiCrypt trusts and what it builds the security of the system on are based on strong encryption controlled by the user.
 Since the decryption keys are not stored on the server, the data cannot be compromised if the server is breached.
 In tiCrypt, a compromised admin account does not translate into a data breach.

 Security Principles